 12. Brimham Rocks

-You can enjoy many of Yorkshire’s natural attractions for free, but few are as impressive as Brimham Rocks up on the Yorkshire Moors.
+You can enjoy many of Yorkshire’s natural attractions for free, but few are as impressive as Brimham Rocks up on the Yorkshire Dales.
 They’re a range of balancing rock formations that have been slowly created over centuries as the millstone grit rock was eroded by water, glaciation and wind.
 They have amazing names, from the Sphinx to the Dancing Bear – see if you can spot which one is which?

 Brimham Rocks, Summerbridge, Harrogate, North Yorkshire, HG3 4DW.